diva-exchange/i2p-sam/README.md

 # I2P SAM
 An I2P SAM library: enabling applications to communicate through the I2P network.
-I2P is a "privacy-by-design" network.
+I2P is a fully distributed, "privacy-by-design" network.

-To get I2P up and running, take a look at the project: https://codeberg.org/diva.exchange/i2p
+To get I2P up and running, take a look at the project: https://github.com/diva-exchange/i2p

+## Use Cases
+I2P is an instantly available peer-to-peer network which can be used for things like:
+* chat, social media and alike - all private and secure
+* distributed databases, aka blockchains (see https://testnet.diva.exchange as an example)
+* gaming, file sharing and ... whatever else you come up with

+I2P is fully distributed, well researched and gets further developed by a competent community.

+This I2P SAM library helps developers to create an I2P application quickly and hassle-free.

 ## Get Started

 `npm i @diva.exchange/i2p-sam`

+or, lighter, without developer dependencies:

+`npm i --omit dev @diva.exchange/i2p-sam`

+## Quick Start - Examples

 ### How to Use Streams